 Centennial Park

-Lastly, they rode through Centennial Park.
-It is a lovely experience, to ride through and to stop for a short break, or photos.
+Firstly, they rode through the city to the fabulous Centennial Park.
+It is a lovely experience, to ride through and to stop for a short break or photos.
+It’s where the main photo was taken.

 With 120 fields and venues, 35+ different sports are played in the Centennial Parklands.
 It is the largest community sports precinct in Australia!
 The history is also interesting: “Originally a swamp and then set aside as land for the water source for Sydney.
 Centennial Park was reconstructed as a public park and opened in 1888.
 Sir Henry Parkes’ vision was to create a ‘People’s Park’ in which the citizens of Sydney could ‘take in the air’ away from the Sydney town centre.”